toTheMoon247/lug/README.md

-## control the filling and draining of beds through opening and closing valves.
+## Control the filling and draining of beds in vertical farm
-This project simulates controlling the filling and draining of beds in a [vertical farm](https://en.wikipedia.org/wiki/Vertical_farming).
+This project simulates controlling the filling and draining in a [vertical farm](https://en.wikipedia.org/wiki/Vertical_farming).
+The filling and draining executed through opening and closing valves of beds.
+The communication is carried out using MQTT protocol(an implemantation of a publish/subscriber model).